The seasonal newsletter of Prince of Peace Episcopal Church

 The Season of Lent technically ends on Thursday of Holy Week.
 Then the Church remembers the death and resurrection of Jesus during the Easter Triduum.
 These three days are the most important time of the Church year.

 On Good Friday we remember the death of Jesus.
 According to an ancient custom, communion is not celebrated on this day or before the Easter Vigil on Holy Saturday.
 The Good Friday liturgy will be shared at noon (Book of Common Prayer page 276).
-The evening service will be a drama reenacting the events and reactions to the crucifixion.
+The evening service will include Solemn collects done by choir in various styles.

 On Holy Saturday, the Church gathers to celebrate the Easter Vigil.
 The celebration of the Easter Vigil begins at 8pm in the darkness.